This image shows some Christmas baubles

 a set of 4 small images showing the design features of the flexyfoot walking stick

 Replace traditional walking sticks with one from Flexyfoot, fashionable, comfortable and safer, on uneven or icy ground.
-Available on-line and from selected stockists.
+Available online and from selected stockists.

-A promise of a meal out in the New Year is always a thoughtful gift, one to look forward with good food in good company always enjoyed.
+A promise of a meal out in the New Year is always a thoughtful gift, one to look forward to with good food in good company always enjoyed.

 this image shows a red MP3 player

 Soft pyjamas are ideal for both men and women.
-Feeling nice and keeping them warm in bed.
-For someone in a care home you can never have too many pyjamas.
+They provide comfort and practicality keeping them warm in bed.
+For someone in a care home, you can never have too many!

 This year via social media platforms we have launched “Operation Christmas Dinner” and managed to engage people all over the U.K. We are all going to cook Christmas meals for elderly people near them who wouldn’t have one otherwise.